nathan-kennedy/dot-files/README.md

 **_png2webp_** = .png conversion to .webp
 **_webp2jpg_** = .webp conversion to .jpg
 **_webp2png_** = .webp conversion to .png
-**_pdf2jpg_** = .png coversion to .jpg
+**_pdf2jpg_** = .png conversion to .jpg
 **_vector2png_** = .ai, .eps, or .svg conversion to .png
 **_heic2jpg_** = Apple's latest HEIC image conversion to .jpg
 **_optjpg_** = optimize all .jpg's in a directory
-**_optpng_** = optimizw all .png's in a directory
+**_optpng_** = optimize all .png's in a directory

-### Miscelaneous
+### Miscellaneous

 **_symlink_** = creates a backup of a directory and then creates a symlink of the directory with the original name

 ## Starship prompt configuration file

 I've set up the starship.toml config file to have the prompt look like the powerline prompt.
-I've set it up using iterm2 so the colors may be broken on an other terminal app.
+I've set it up using iTerm2 so the colors may be broken on an other terminal app.
 Also 'magenta' wasn't working for some reason.
-Not sure if it's a bug with starship or with iterm2.
+Not sure if it's a bug with starship or with iTerm2.
 I got around it by hard-coding the color with a hex color.

 ![prompt image](/assets/prompt.png)